-If we become liable in the future for any decommissioning liability associated with any property covered by either an Initial Bond or an Interim Replacement Bond while such bonds are outstanding and the payment made to us under such bond is not sufficient to satisfy such liability, the Bonding Agreement provides that Orinoco will pay us an amount equal to such deficiency and if Orinoco fails to pay any such amount, such amount must be paid by the Clarkes under the Clarke Bonding Guaranty Agreement.
-However, if the Final Bonds or the full amount of the escrowed cash have been provided, neither Orinoco nor the Clarkes would be liable to pay us for any such deficiency.
-Our financial condition and results of operations may be negatively affected if Orinoco is unable to cover any such deficiency or if we become liable for a significant portion of the decommissioning liabilities.
+If we become liable in the future for any decommissioning liability associated with any property covered by either an Initial Bond or Replacement Bond while such bonds are outstanding and the payment made to us under such bond is not sufficient to satisfy such liability, the Bonding Agreement provides that Orinoco will pay us an amount equal to such deficiency and if Orinoco fails to pay any such amount, such amount must be paid by the Clarkes under the Clarke Bonding Guaranty Agreement.
+Our financial condition and results of operations may be negatively affected if Orinoco or the Clarkes are unable to cover any such deficiency or if we become liable for a significant portion of the decommissioning liabilities.

 In early 2018, we also closed the sale of our Offshore Division to Epic Companies, LLC ("Epic Companies," formerly known as Epic Offshore Specialty, LLC).
 Part of the consideration we received was a promissory note of Epic Companies in the original principal amount of \$7.5 million (the "Epic Promissory Note").
 At the end of August 2019, Epic Companies filed for bankruptcy and we recorded a reserve of \$7.5 million for the full amount of the promissory note, including accrued interest, and certain other receivables in the amount of \$1.5 million during the quarter ended September 30, 2019.
 The Epic Promissory Note became due on December 31, 2019 and neither Epic nor the Clarkes made payment.
 TETRA filed a lawsuit against the Clarkes on January 15, 2020 for breach of the promissory note guaranty agreement.
-In September 2020, the court granted TETRA's Motion for Summary Judgment and entered Final Judgment in our favor, dismissing counterclaims by the Clarkes and awarded TETRA \$7.9 million in damages.
-The Clarkes have filed an appeal of the Final Judgment, and the parties are awaiting a ruling from the court of appeals.
-Since obtaining the Final Judgment, TETRA has undertaken efforts to abstract the judgment in Texas, Utah, Nevada, Massachusetts, and Georgia.
-TETRA continues to work on identifying potential assets and/or engage with the Clarkes to resolve this dispute.
+In September 2020, the court granted TETRA's Motion for Summary Judgment and entered Final Judgment in our favor, dismissing counterclaims by the Clarkes and awarding TETRA \$7.9 million in damages.
+The Clarkes appealed the Final Judgment, and the court of appeals affirmed.
+Since obtaining the Final Judgment, TETRA has undertaken efforts to collect the judgment in Texas, Utah, Nevada, Massachusetts, and Georgia without success.
+TETRA continues to work on identifying potential Orinoco assets and/or engage with the Clarkes to resolve this dispute.
 We cannot provide any assurance the Clarkes will pay the judgment or that they will not file for bankruptcy protection.
 If the Clarkes do file for bankruptcy protection, we likely would be unable to collect all, or even a significant portion of, the judgment owed to us.